Unboxed-Software/solana-course/content/cpi.md

 Another important aspect of CPIs is that they allow programs to sign for their PDAs.
 As you have probably noticed by now, PDAs are used very frequently in Solana development because they allow programs to control specific addresses in such a way that no external user can generate transactions with valid signatures for those addresses.
 This can be *very* useful for many applications in Web3 (e.g. DeFi, NFTs, etc.) Without CPIs, PDAs would not be nearly as useful because there would be no way for a program to sign transactions involving them - essentially turning them black holes (once something is sent to a PDA, there would be no way to get it back out w/o CPIs!)

 # Demo

-To get some hands on experience with CPIs, we’ll be making some additions to the Movie Review program again.
+Now let's get some hands on experience with CPIs by making some additions to the Movie Review program again.
 If you're dropping into this lesson without having gone through prior lessons, the Movie Review program allows users to submit movie reviews and have them stored in PDA accounts.

 Last lesson, we added the ability to leave comments on other movie reviews using PDAs.
 In this lesson, we’re going to work on having the program mint tokens to the reviewer or commenter anytime a review or comment is submitted.